 The treetop boardwalks are wheelchair and pram friendly.

-This makes a lot of fun for children, trying to locate and count all the koalas!
+Children can have a lot of fun locating and counting all the koalas!

 This enclosure is for breeding koalas with several female and one male koala.
 This way rangers know the father of the joeys plus there is no fighting over territory.

 In spring and summer, visitors can see the joeys in the